-It’s no secret that America’s national parks are the premiere outdoor destinations in the US during the summer, but those in-the-know will tell you (or maybe not if they want it to remain a secret) that these amazing places take on a completely new look during the winter.
+It’s no secret that America’s national parks are the premier outdoor destinations in the US during the summer, but that in-the-know will tell you (or maybe not if they want it to remain a secret) that these amazing places take on a completely new look during the winter.

 Spectacular prairies becoming cross-country skiing paradises, pristine lakes and ponds ice over to perfectly reflect the stunning landscape, and most noticeably, views that are typically marred by the congestion of crowds of visitors are left unspoiled, as if it’s the first time they’ve ever been seen.

 While any park can attract visitors during the summer months, there are some parks that provide another level of excitement in the winter months.

 - Acadia National Park – Located along the rugged coast of Maine, Acadia National Park is the ultimate summer destination.
 With sandy beaches and oceanfront vistas, it’s no wonder that roughly 3 million people visit this park each year.
 But, if you’re looking to avoid the crowds, plan your trip during the winter months.
 While many of the park roads and facilities close for the season, the park is still open.
 With 45 miles of carriage roads to snowshoe and cross-country ski, it’s like having the park to yourself.